 Brenda Tippin is a Biologist, freelance writer, Morgan horse historian, and Non-profit Consultant .
-She has also studied and used natural health products for more than thirty years.
+She has also studied and used natural health products for more than thirty-five years.

 Brenda obtained her Bachelor’s Degree in Biology from Northwest Nazarene University in 1980, specializing in Biotelemetry Research of Long-eared Owls.
 She began working for the US Forest Service in the fall of 1980, and has worked on a variety of projects, including wildlife surveys and 28 seasons working in remote areas to staff a fire tower watching for forest fires.
 Brenda has worked for three national forests in two states, serving on seven different districts plus Supervisor’s office and Forest Service Nursery.
 She has been the primary lookout for Rustler Peak on the Rogue-Siskiyou National Forest since 1992, and helped get it named to the National Historic Lookout Register.